obsidiansystems/obelisk/guides/app-deploy.md

 git push
 ```

-Make sure *USB debugging* is enabled n your Android device ([instructions here](https://developer.android.com/studio/debug/dev-options) and connect the device using USB (be sure to confirm any security prompts on the device).
+Make sure *USB debugging* is enabled in your Android device ([instructions here](https://developer.android.com/studio/debug/dev-options) and connect the device using USB.
+Be sure to confirm any security prompts on the device.

 Now update your deployment and deploy to Android: